timstoddard/PassThePlebs/README.md

   * Red = Bad
 * Click on any teacher's name to see their full Polyratings page (if it exists)
 * Options to hide closed, cancelled, or conflicting classes
+* Options to gray out closed or conflicting classes
 * Option to hide classes that have STAFF listed as the instructor
 * Checkbox at the top of each class list to select/unselect all classes at once
 * Section headers now have a link to the class in the course catalog